Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-\item Finally, consider the case that all four supercolours (the two supercolours of the witness vertices, and the two entangled supercolours that are used to assign sides) are different.
-In this case, we can use the same reasoning as above to show that every separated bicontext covers one of the following two obstructions: \mypic{126} \end{enumerate}
+\item Finally, consider the case with all four supercolours $A,A',B,B'$ being distinct.
+In this case, we can use the same reasoning as above to show that every separated bicontext covers one of the obstructions from the duo $G$: \mypic{176} Here, the obstruction containing the dotted edge as an edge occurs if the two entangled supercolours used to assign sides are entangled, and the one omitting the dotted edges occurs otherwise. \end{enumerate}

-\paragraph*{Problem~\ref{no-cut:reason-three}.} Finally, let us consider the last problem from Claim~\ref{claim:problems-for-consistent-cut}, which discusses local colours.
-In this problem, there is a path that uses local colours internally, and whose endpoints have non-local colours on different sides.
-This path is contained in $\interior Y \setminus \interior X$.
-Unlike the previous problems, the witness here might overlap with $X$, since it the path might pass through vertices from $X \setminus \interior X$.
-Let us begin by showing that this path cannot go very deep inside the context $X$.
-This is because, thanks to the following claim, the set $X \setminus \interior X$ cannot overlap with any child of $X$.